anuditverma/anuditverma.github.io/_posts/2021-06-26-simple-python-tips-to-improve-code-performance.md

 *Example 3:*

-Another round of optimisation that we can do on this line of code is that we can make it more linear using list comprehensions.
+Another round of optimisation that we can do on this line of code is by making it more linear using list comprehensions.

 ```python
 new_zip_codes += [zip.strip() for zip in zip_codes]